Aridis Pharmaceuticals Inc. (ARDS) Reveals an Earnings Mystery

 Sponsored

-The average price from analysts is $12.00, which is $7.41 above the current price.
 ARDS currently public float of 14.49M and currently shorts hold a 0.67% ratio of that float.
-Today, the average trading volume of ARDS was 52.61K shares.
+Today, the average trading volume of ARDS was 81.09K shares.

 ARDS’s Market Performance